PeterCamilleri/CX16/utilities/assist_16/README.md

 * zpy - This corresponds to the zero page indirect indexed with Y addressing mode of the 65C02 microprocessor.

 It will be noted that the macro names are a bit long winded.
-They are certainly not the terse 3 or 4 characters long that are common.
+While not the 30+ character monsters seen in Java, they are certainly not the terse 3 or 4 character snips that are common in assembly language.
 There are reasons for this choice too.
 * The names contain more information about the macro.
 In this case the operation, the addressing mode, and the size of the target data.
 * The longer names are much less likely to conflict with an existing names